 NetSuite Prices vs The Competition

-NetSuite packages start at $999 per month for Limited Edition (designed for Startups and Small Businesses) plus $99 per month per user.
+NetSuite pricing starts at $999 per month for Limited Edition (designed for Startups and Small Businesses) plus $99 per month per user.

 - Intacct – Intacct starts at $425/month